stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 }
 ```

 The height-map image is either gray-scale (i.e. a single colour channel) or an RGBA image.
-Note that in either case the height function 'samples' the first channel of the image.
+Note that in either case the height function uses the __first__ channel of the image.

-TODO - R16 UINT to UNORM fiddle?

 The fragment shader is replaced with following GLSL code to generate a colour based on the `height` of a fragment: